DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/samples/diagnostics.md

 IdentityServer emits OpenTelemetry traces for input validators, stores and response generators (see [here]({{< ref "/diagnostics/otel" >}}) for more information).

-The samples shows how to setup Otel for console tracing.
+The sample shows how to setup Otel for console tracing.